hello-robot/stretch_web_interface/README.md

 **WARNING: This is prototype code that has not been well tested.
 We are making it available in its current state, since we believe it may have value to the community.
 There are security issues associated with the current code, especially if you use the default credentials.
 Use this code at your own risk.**

+## History

+When we started Hello Robot Inc. back in 2017, part of our goal was to create a robot that could be intuitively teleoperated from afar.
+We took an iterative approach, building a series of 7 prototype robots before the Stretch RE1 that we sell today.
+In conjunction with these prototypes, we developed a series of web interfaces, so that we could control our robots via a web browser and test remote teleoperation.
+While we eventually deemphasized this aspect of the robot, we still think the code could be useful to the community.
+With this goal in mind, we ported parts of our old web interface code to the Stretch RE1 and made them available in this repository.

 ## The Robot and the Operator both use Web Browsers

-The web interface works via [Web Real-Time Communication (WebRTC)](https://en.wikipedia.org/wiki/WebRTC).
+This web interface works via [Web Real-Time Communication (WebRTC)](https://en.wikipedia.org/wiki/WebRTC).
 Code runs in a browser on the robot, in a browser on the operator's device (e.g., a mobile phone), and on a server.
 This is analogous to the robot and the operator video conferencing with one another, although they communicate via realtime data in addition to audio and video.

 The robot’s browser uses [rosbridge](http://wiki.ros.org/rosbridge_suite) to connect with ROS on the robot.
 Rosbridge translates [JSON](https://en.wikipedia.org/wiki/JSON) from the robot’s browser into ROS communications and vice versa.
 The JavaScript code used by the robot’s browser to connect with ROS can be found in [ros_connect.js](https://github.com/hello-robot/stretch_web_interface/blob/master/robot/ros_connect.js) under the [robot directory](https://github.com/hello-robot/stretch_web_interface/tree/master/robot), which holds files made available to the robot's browser.